adkasu/NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 * Cybersecurity laboratory preparation
 * Technical documentation

-Detailed lessons learned are documented in:
+Detailed lessons learned will be documented in:

 `notes/lessons-learned.md`